-More than two years have passed since COVID-19 first swept the globe, but many health care organizations are still recovering from a crisis that overwhelmed their facilities, stripped them of life-saving supplies and drove their staff to the brink of burnout.
+More than three years have passed since COVID-19 first swept the globe, but many health care organizations are still recovering from a crisis that overwhelmed their facilities, stripped them of life-saving supplies and drove their staff to the brink of burnout.
 Lockdowns pushed some of these workers into fully remote arrangements for the first time in their careers, while others on the front lines remained in person and onsite.
 This led to a seismic shift in the way employees connect and communicate with each other and their leaders, and it’s something plenty of organizations are still grappling with today.

 The first and most critical resource to tap is your workforce.
 Surveys can reveal employee preferences around timing, frequency, channel and type of communication—the key, of course, is to actually integrate this feedback into your internal communications plan going forward.
 Soliciting and acting on feedback has the added benefit of boosting morale and the employee experience.
 Given the current state of HR affairs, especially with headlines like this one hitting the health care press, organizations can’t afford not to be thinking about the employee experience.

 Health records contain some of the most sensitive information about a person and setting up security measures to protect this data has always been a priority – and federal requirement – for health care organizations.
 Everything from electronic medical records (EMR) to emails must be handled with care, because even with HIPAA-compliant communication tools, cyber threats are as rampant as ever.
 In fact, cyberattacks have only climbed in recent months as people continue to work from home or other remote locations where internet connections aren’t validated or properly secured.